bcb-unl/run_dbcan_new/docs/source/quick_start.rst

   The standard output of CGCFinder.

-5. Running Example Data for Substrate Prediction (please check the previous step for downloading example fasta data, we don't repeat it here to avoid issues.
-Here we download the gff files.)
+1. Running Example Data for Substrate Prediction (please check the previous step for downloading example fasta data, we don't repeat it here to avoid issues.)
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 .. code-block:: shell